-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: C minus - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type: Semester - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 96 Unit type: Semester - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 - D17.
-Describe other transfer credit policies: N/A
+Fransfer Credit Polic cies 012.
+Report the lowest g grade earned for any course that may be transferred for credit: C- (C minus) D13.
+Maximum number Number: 64 of credits or courses that may be transferred from a two-year institution: Unit type: Semester hour 14.
+Maximum number Number: 96 of credits or courses that may be transferred from a four-year institution: Unit type: Semester hour 015.
+Minimum number o of credits that transfers must complete at your institution to earn an associate degree: N/A 46381 of credits that transfers must complete at your institution to earn a bachelor's degree: 32